-Like all children, children with ASD can have trouble getting to sleep and staying asleep.
-Children with ASD can also have sleep difficulties that we don’t see as often in other children.
+Like all children, children with autism spectrum disorder (ASD) can have trouble getting to sleep and staying asleep.
+Children with ASD can also have sleep problems that we don’t see as often in other children.
 These difficulties include:

 - sleeping much less than expected for their age, or being awake for more than an hour during the night